cython/cython/docs/src/userguide/source_files_and_compilation.rst

     Default is True.

 ``initializedcheck`` (True / False)
-    If set to True, Cython checks that a memoryview is initialized whenever its elements are accessed or assigned to.
+    If set to True, Cython checks that
+     - a memoryview is initialized whenever its elements are accessed or assigned to.
+     - a C++ class is initialized when it is accessed (only when ``cpp_locals`` is on)
     Setting this to False disables these checks.
     Default is True.

 ``nonecheck``  (True / False)